-If you did not purchase a solvent degassing apparatus or solvent bottles from Thermo Electron, skip this section.
+If you did not purchase a solvent degassing apparatus or solvent bottles from Thermo Fisher Scientific, skip this section.
 Continue with Connecting Inlet Lines on the next page.

-Solvent Bottles

-Prepare your solvent bottles by following the steps below.

-- 1. Rinse the bottles with LC-grade solvent to remove any dust. - 2.
-Fill the bottles with appropriate LC-grade solvents. - 3.
-The bottle caps are pre-assembled to include an inlet line and filter.
+Solvent Bottles Prepare your solvent bottles by following the steps below.
+1. Rinse the bottles with LC-grade solvent to remove any dust.
+2. Fill the bottles with appropriate LC-grade solvents.
+3. The bottle caps are pre-assembled to include an inlet line and filter.
 Ensure that the filters are tightly assembled to their fittings, and the filter fittings are firmly attached to the inlet lines.
 Place the solvent filter/inlet line into each bottle, making sure that the inlet filter rests on the bottom of the bottle.
-Cap the bottle. - 4.
-Attach the appropriate A, B, C, or D label to each solvent bottle cap to identify it. - 5.
-Run vent lines from each bottle to an appropriate exhaust apparatus.
+Cap the bottle.
+4. Attach the appropriate A, B, C, or D label to each solvent bottle cap to identify it.
+5. Run vent lines from each bottle to an appropriate exhaust apparatus.
+Degassing There are two recommended methods for degassing solvents for use with your pump: vacuum degassing and helium degassing.
+NOTE: Solvent degassing is required when proportioning (blending) solvent using your SpectraSYSTEM gradient pump.
+Degassing is not required for isocratic, premixed pump operation, but is recommended because of improved detector performance.
+If you purchased a Thermo Scientific degasser, set up your degas apparatus as described in the degasser kit and continue the pump installation when you have a supply of degassed solvent available.